3 Things You Should Do At Night To Keep Your Weight In Check

 Sleep regulates the body’s metabolic hormones, which means it directly influences your metabolism and your weight.
 Studies have shown that short sleep duration is closely linked to higher body mass index (BMI).
 One study found that with less sleep, the body’s levels of ghrelin, an appetite-stimulating hormone, increased.
 In addition, levels of leptin, an energy-regulating hormone that helps lower appetite, decreased.
-Thus, chronic sleep deprivation will leave you feeling hungrier during the day and with a larger appetite overall.
-It may play a major part in obesity.1 Setting yourself up for a good night’s rest can help kick-start your metabolism and lead to weight loss.
+So if you are not sleeping enough for a long period of time, you will feel hungrier during the day and have a larger appetite.
+This may play a major part in obesity.1 Setting yourself up for a good night’s rest can help kick-start your metabolism and lead to weight loss.

 It’s best to avoid sugary and starchy foods during and after dinner.
 These foods drive the body to produce insulin, a major fat-storage hormone.
 As insulin levels drop – as is the case when you are asleep – your body can start melting away any excess fat.

 Swap cheesecakes for cherries, kiwis, and bananas, all of which have melatonin, the sleep hormone.

 So what about those with a sweet tooth?
 Try cherries for their many benefits.
 Rich in antioxidants, these delicious fruits help restore muscular function, reduce inflammation, and lower the risk of heart disease and diabetes.
 They also contain tryptophan and melatonin, the sleep hormone.4 Your other options are kiwis and bananas.

 Consuming a casein-rich shake before bedtime can help increase your metabolism.
 Casein is the relatively less soluble portion of milk protein and is sold as a supplement or as a powder much like whey protein.
 An estimated 80% of cow’s milk protein is casein.
 Cottage cheese and Greek yogurt are other good sources of casein.